shadow-1310/obsedian_notes/347-Top K frequent elements.md

 #### mistakes
 - make the bucket list as len(nums)+1 not len(nums)
 - check the len(res) after appending the element not before
+- remember here we have to return the distinct elements
 #### code snippet
 ```python